Paths of Glory: Plot

 Dax, a criminal defense lawyer in civilian life, volunteers to defend the men at their court-martial.
 The trial, however, is a farce.
 There is no formal written indictment, a court stenographer is not present, and the court refuses to admit evidence that would support acquittal.
 In his closing statement, Dax angrily denounces the proceedings.
 Dax later informs Broulard that Mireau had ordered their artillery to fire onto French soldiers.
-Sentence of death is confirmed and the condemned men are ordered shot by firing squad.
+Despite Dax's efforts to save his men, the sentence of death is confirmed and the condemned men are eventually shot by firing squad.

 Following the executions, Broulard tells Mireau that he will be investigated for shelling his own men.
 Mireau denounces this as a betrayal by his commanding officer.
 Broulard offers Mireau's vacant command to Dax, assuming Dax's attempts to stop the executions were a ploy to gain Mireau's job.
+Disgusted at Broulard's assumption, Dax lashes out at him.
 Discovering Dax was sincere, Broulard rebukes him for his idealism, and Dax in turn denounces Broulard's nihilism.

-After the execution, some of Dax's soldiers carouse loudly at an inn but grow more subdued as they listen to, then join in, with a captive German girl as she sings a sentimental German folk song, The Faithful Hussar.
-Dax leaves without informing the men that they had been ordered to return to the trenches.
+Shortly afterwards, Dax notices some of his soldiers carousing loudly at an inn and jeering at a German singer, but they grow more subdued as she sings a sentimental German folk song, "The Faithful Hussar".
+Dax is informed by Boulanger that they have new orders to return to the trenches immediately, but Dax instead allows the men to stay in the bar for a while longer before returning to his office.